Neuron-Guided Interpretation of Code LLMs: Where, Why, and How?: RQ1: Identifying Programming Language-Specific Neurons

 \begin{enumerate} \item \textit{Intervention:} During the forward pass for a code generation task, we ablate a previously identified set of specialized neurons (\emph{e.g.}, those for Python) by setting their activation values to zero immediately after computation.
 This intervention, applied within their respective neural modules (both self-attention and feed-forward layers), nullifies their contribution to subsequent layers and the final output.

 \item \textit{Evaluation:} We evaluate the model's performance on the HumanEval-X~\cite{ZhengXZDWXSW0LS23} benchmark, a multilingual dataset for assessing cross-lingual code synthesis.
-For each problem, the model generates three candidate solutions, and performance is quantified using the \textbf{pass@3} metric, which measures the probability that at least one of the three solutions passes all unit tests~\cite{abs-2107-03374}. \end{enumerate}
+For each problem, the model generates three candidate solutions, and performance is quantified using the \textbf{pass@3} metric, which measures the probability that at least one of the three solutions passes all unit tests. \end{enumerate}

-We compare the results of ablation guided by our proposed PLS scores with random ablation using a matched number of neurons.
+We compare the results of ablation guided by our proposed PLS scores with random ablation using an equal number of neurons.
 A sharp performance decline in the target language, with minimal impact on other languages, suggests high accuracy in identifying language-specific neurons.